Petco Jerseys and Team Apparel: Up to 40% off

 - Shipping adds $5.99, but orders of $35 or more get free shipping.

-- Pictured is the Pets First New England Patriots NFL Mesh Pet Jersey for $17.99 (low by $13).
+- Pictured is the Pets First Cincinnati Bengals NFL Mesh Pet Jersey for $17.99 (low by $13).

 Details